AlexAlvarezAlmendros/Spufify/README.md

 **Why?** These features blend songs together, making it impossible to detect track boundaries accurately.

 ## Usage

-1. Launch Spufify with `run.bat`
+ (or from the installed shortcut)
+2. **First time**: Go to **⚙️ Settings → Spotify Authentication** and click "Authenticate with Spotify"
+   - This opens your browser for OAuth authorization
+   - Grant permissions and return to the app
+   - Status indicator in header shows "✅ Spotify OK" when authenticated
-2. Open Spotify and play music
+3. Open Spotify and play music
-3. Spufify automatically detects and records each track
+4. Spufify automatically detects and records each track
+5. Use **⏸ Pause Recording** button to stop recording while listening
-4. Use **⏸ Pause Recording** button to stop recording while listening
+6. Use **⏸ Pause Recording** button to stop recording while listening
 5. Files are saved to `~/Music/Spufify/` with metadata and artwork

 ## License